SoumojitBhuin/Rdbms_lab/C.Employees _&_Dept.( 13-06-25 ).md

-# Create the tables as shown bellow with the given constrainsts ( for question 21 - 30 )
+# Create the tables as shown below with the given constrainsts ( for question 21 - 30 )
 ![Employee Table](./employee.jpg)

 ## Create Tables